 If a student is required to have health insurance, a fee for student health insurance is included in fees collected by the Business Office unless the student can show proof of comparable coverage through their parent's policy, a spouse's coverage, or through employment.
 Students will be responsible for either waiving coverage or enrolling in coverage by the end of the first week of classes.
 Students failing to take action by the stated deadline will be automatically enrolled in and billed for insurance.
 The cost of the plan is payable on the first semester's bill.
 Approved waivers will result in student health insurance fees being removed from the student's account and funds refunded, if applicable.
-For questions regarding the fee or student account balance, please contact the Business Office (businessoffice@collegeofidaho.edu / 208-459-5227).
+For questions regarding the fee or student account balance, please contact the Business Office (businessoffice@collegeofidaho.edu / (208) 459-5227).

 For information regarding student health insurance, including a summary of benefits and insurance coverage, in-network provider listings, claims forms and more, see Student Health Insurance.
-For questions about how to enroll in coverage, how to waive coverage or specifics about coverage, contact Human Resources (hr@collegeofidaho.edu / 208-459-5685).
+For questions about how to enroll in coverage, how to waive coverage or specifics about coverage, contact Natalie Snow (nsnow@collegeofidaho.edu / (208) 459-5099) or Nancy Johnson-Cassulo (njohnsoncassulo@collegeofidaho.edu / (208) 459-5680.)